alchem0x2A/SGI/README.md

 ### Example GUI appearance
-The appearance of `SGI` on a particular machine (hardware: MCA-3, KYOWA, OS: Window) looks as image below, containing a main control panel, two video preview windows of side and top cameras, and a worksheet for data acquisition
+The appearance of `SGI` on a particular machine (hardware: MCA-3, KYOWA, OS: Window) looks as image below, containing
+- Main control panel
+- Video preview windows of side and top cameras
+- Worksheet for data acquisition
 ![Main UI](img/main-ui.png "Example UI of SGI")

 ### Compatible platform and hardware